jitsi/handbook/docs/dev-guide/android-sdk.md

 Broadcasted when audioMuted state changed.
 The `data` HashMap contains a `muted` key with state of the audioMuted for the localParticipant.

-##### VIDEO_MUTED_CHANGED

-Broadcasted when videoMuted state changed.
-The `data` HashMap contains a `muted` key with state of the videoMuted for the localParticipant.

 ##### PARTICIPANT_JOINED

 Broadcasted when a participant has joined the conference.
-The `data` HashMap contains information of the participant that has joined.
-Depending of whether the participant is the local one or not, some of them are present/missing. isLocal email name participantId
+Depending on whether the participant is the local one or not, some properties are present or missing. `data` contains the following information:

+- `email`: The email of the participant.
+- `name`: The name of the participant.
+- `role`: The role of the participant.
+- `participantId`: The id of the participant.

 ##### PARTICIPANT_LEFT

-Broadcasted when a participant has joined the conference.
-The `data` HashMap contains information of the participant that has left.
-Depending of whether the participant is the local one or not, some of them are present/missing. isLocal email name participantId
+Broadcasted when a participant has left the conference. `data` contains the following information:

+- `participantId`: Id of the participant that left.

 ##### ENDPOINT_TEXT_MESSAGE_RECEIVED

 Broadcasted when an endpoint text message is received.
 The `data` HashMap contains a `senderId` key with the participantId of the sender and a `message` key with the content.

+#### SCREEN_SHARE_TOGGLED

+Broadcasted when a participant starts or stops sharing his screen. `data` contains the following information:

+- `participantId`: Id of the participant that started or stopped sharing his screen.
+- `sharing`: True if the participant is sharing his screen, false otherwise.

+Called when a chat message is received.

+The `data` dictionary contains a `participantId` key with the id of the participant and a 'sharing' key with boolean value.

 ##### PARTICIPANTS_INFO_RETRIEVED